Nicole-lq/Movimiento2D_NLQ/README.md

 <div>
 <p style="text-align: justify;">

-## Resultados Principales
+## Main Results

-* El motociclista recorrió un total de 2355.9 metros.
+* The motorcyclist traveled a total of 2355.9 meters.
-* Se observó un patrón cíclico de aceleración, donde en un intervalo la aceleración es constante, mientras que en el siguiente la aceleración es cero.
+* A cyclical acceleration pattern was observed, where acceleration is constant in one interval and zero in the next.

-## Conclusiones
+## Conclusions

-Los gráficos son herramientas esenciales para el análisis de datos en física, requiriendo una confección e interpretación adecuadas.
-A pesar de que la gráfica general no obedecía a un MRUA, los ajustes lineales permitieron aproximar la velocidad y aceleración, cumpliendo con los objetivos planteados.
+Graphs are essential tools for data analysis in physics, requiring proper construction and interpretation.
+Although the overall graph did not follow the laws of uniformly accelerated motion (UAM), the linear fits allowed for approximations of speed and acceleration, achieving the project’s objectives.

-La utilización de Python demostró ser práctica y eficiente para este proyecto.
-Su capacidad para procesar datos, generar gráficos y aplicar métodos numéricos facilita el estudio de fenómenos físicos complejos.
-Python no solo automatiza el procesamiento de datos, sino que también permite integrar metodologías avanzadas, convirtiéndolo en una herramienta valiosa para investigaciones científicas.
+The use of Python proved to be practical and efficient for this project.
+Its ability to process data, generate graphs, and apply numerical methods facilitates the study of complex physical phenomena.
+Python not only automates data processing but also enables the integration of advanced methodologies, making it a valuable tool for scientific research.

-## Referencias
+## References

-* Gonzáles, J. Guía experimental.
+* González, J. Experimental Guide.
 Universidad Andrés Bello, Santiago, Chile.
 * VanderPlas, J. (2016).
-Python data science handbook: Essential tools for working with data. " O'Reilly Media, Inc.".
+Python Data Science Handbook: Essential Tools for Working with Data.
+"O'Reilly Media, Inc.".

 </p>
 </div>